Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 And in the ***weights*** folder you will find the resulting weights in **.pt** format after training.
 We will need them again.
 ![weights after training](images_for_readme/3_screen.png)

+My results were not very good, so I was too lazy to wait for long training, and in general I trained the network with the number of epochs equal to 3 :stuck_out_tongue_closed_eyes: